Stand-Down Comedian

 “It’s not though, is it?” said Peters not sure if the cashier had heard his zinger.

-“Is it free?” asked Peters, feeling flush and droplets of sweat form on his brown.
-“Because it didn’t scan, does that mean it’s free?”
+“Is it, uh, free?” asked Peters, feeling flush and droplets of sweat form on his brown.
+“Because, you know it didn’t scan.
+That, um, means it’s free, right?”

 “No,” said Brown as she totaled the order.